Product Liability Insurance

 If a product allegedly hurts someone or causes them financial loss, product liability coverage will help pay your legal fees, judgment, or settlement.

 This insurance is sometimes called products-completed operations coverage.
 “Products” refers to the items you make or sell.
-“Completed operations” refers to completed work, such as a roof or deck built by your company.
+“Completed operations” refers to completed work, such as a roof or deck built by your construction company.

 A small business owner reviewing their product liability policy on their tablet